-To apply the handbrake, pull the handle clockwise until resistance and subsequent tightening of the cable occurs.
+Multi stroke ratchet type (See right) To apply the handbrake, give the handle short clockwise thrusts until resistance and subsequent tightening of the cable occurs.

-To release the handbrake rotate the handle sharply in a clockwise direction to disengage the ratchet mechanism.
-The handle should then turn ant-clockwise under the force created by the initial tension in the cable.
+To release the handbrake rotate the handle sharply in an anti-clockwise direction to disengage the ratchet mechanism.